SAP/spartacus-docs/contributing_to_docs/writer-guide.md

    There are a number of conventions that need to be followed for your documentation to render properly in GitHub Pages.
 For more information, see the [Documentation Conventions](#documentation-conventions) section below.

-1. From the VS Code terminal, run the Jekyll build with the following command:
+1. In the terminal, run the Jekyll build with the following command:

     ```bash
     bundle exec jekyll serve